 - Adult travelers (ages 15 and up) can carry 1 child per lap

-- Infants under 7 days old or requiring life support systems like an an incubator are not allowed to board (like most airlines).
+- Infants under 7 days old or requiring life support systems like an incubator are not allowed to board (like most airlines)

 - Car seats are not allowed in the emergency exit rows, or in any row close to the emergency exit